Last updated in March 2017

 Environmental cooperation focuses on providing support for the Taï-Sapo National Park (also involving Côte d’Ivoire).

-With the help of the KfW Development Bank, the Mount Coffee hydroelectric power plant is currently being rehabilitated and the Liberian section of the West African Power Pool (WAPP) is being expanded.
+With the help of the KfW Development Bank, the Mount Coffee hydroelectric power plant is being rehabilitated (the first turbine was set into operation in December 2016) and the Liberian section of the West African Power Pool (WAPP) is being expanded.
 Since electricity prices in Liberia are among the highest in the world, the Liberian government has assigned high priority to these projects.

 Germany also played a major role in providing debt relief to Liberia through the Paris Club.